 - Cali – Avenida 3 norte # 50N-20

 - Cartagena – Carrera 20 B # 29-18, Barrio pie de la Popa

 - Medellín – Calle 19 #80A-40, Barrio Belén (the entrance is on the other side of the building on Calle 19A)

-After having an R visa for five years (or two years if married to a Colombian) you can apply to become a citizen of Colombia.
+After having an R visa for five years (or after having for two years if married to a Colombian) you can apply to become a citizen of Colombia.
 And you won’t have to give up your existing citizenship.
 Colombia permits dual-citizenship, as does the U.S. and many other countries.

 Latin American and Caribbean nationals are eligible to apply for citizenship in Colombia after shorter time frames of only one year as a resident or two years if from Spain.

 Once you become a dual citizen with Colombian citizenship, you will no longer need to deal with visas anymore.
-Also, you will be able to travel to some counties as a Colombian citizen without a visa such as Russia and Brazil, which require a visa for U.S. citizens.
+Also, you will be able to travel to a few countries as a Colombian citizen without a visa such as Russia, which require a visa for U.S. citizens.